itgpg/it/docs/DOCS.md

 ---

 ## 📌 Note:
-This project is open-source but requires proper credit to **Aayush Bankar** for any reuse, modification, or deployment.
+This project is open-source but requires proper credit to **Aayush Bankar** and **divya darji** for any reuse, modification, or deployment.